jtcheng26/canvas-task-extension/README.md

 ### Work in progress

 Ever had trouble finding your weekly assignments?
-Wish you had a nice taskbar to motivate you to complete everything?
+Wish you had a nice progress bar to motivate you to complete everything?

 No?
 Well either way, the **Canvas Tasks Browser Extension** is here to help!

+## Features

+#### Stay on Track
+Colorful task items ensure that you'll never miss an assignment again.

+#### Track Your Progress
+Visual progress bars for each of your courses show how far you are in completing your assignments this week.

+#### Make It Your Own
+Task items and progress bars correspond with your chosen dashboard colors and positions.

 ## Installing and Running